 Early Cancellation Fee

-If you hire a property management company and then realize their services are not right for you, they may charge you for ending the contract sooner than it was stated.
+If you hire a property management company and then realize its services are not right for you, it may charge you for ending the contract sooner than it was stated.
 This is why it’s so important that you really research property managers beforehand.

 With so many property managers to choose from, it’s pretty overwhelming to narrow down the list to just one.
 Noting the differences between respective property management companies will help you determine what you need and what you’re looking for.

 Not all property managers offer the same kinds of services.
 Some may provide more help than others.
 Some may not even provide services for your property type.
 It’s a good idea to obtain references for the property manager in question and ask them extensive questions.
 Reading about them on their website, if they have one, would be useful too.

 As discussed in the previous section, property managers charge different rates for different things.
 Property management companies that are suspiciously affordable usually have other tactics for emptying your wallet.
 Be wary of sneaky wording and unnecessary fees — you can easily get caught in an expensive trap.